Creating a custom UI

 ESCCamera node

 The ESCCamera is a simple Godot Camera2D that you can control from an ESC script.
-To ease this control, it also requires a Tween node as a child.
+To simplify this control, it also requires a modified Tween node as a child (don’t worry: this is automatically created when the camera is added to the scene tree).

 Create a new scene.
 Add an ESCCamera node as the root node of the scene.
 In the Inspector, tick the “Current” parameter and leave the other parameters unchanged from their respective defaults.